Mic92/mpdtools/README.markdown

 - librmpd (avaible as gem)

+- ruby-gtk (optional, to use the file dialog)

 ```
 usage: mpdadd [options] files...
 Add all songs on your harddrive to your local MPD